Johnny Stamboli: World Wrestling Federation / World Wrestling Entertainment (2001–2004)

-In March 2001, World Championship Wrestling was purchased by its Stamford, Connecticut-based rival, the World Wrestling Federation.
+In March 2001, WCW was purchased by its Stamford, Connecticut-based rival, the World Wrestling Federation (WWF).
 Hugger's contract was bought out by the WWF.
 Johnny the Bull wrestled one dark match before the July 12, 2001 edition of SmackDown!, losing to Rob Van Dam.
 Johnny the Bull was introduced to the promotion as a member of The Alliance but after a single appearance on WWF television, Hugger was sent to the Heartland Wrestling Association, an Ohio-based WWF developmental territory, in late July 2001, to further his training.
 While in the HWA, he won the promotion's Heavyweight Championship on two occasions in 2002.

-After the company was renamed to World Wrestling Entertainment in May 2002, Hugger returned to WWF television on the June 30, 2002 episode of Sunday Night Heat under the ring name Johnny "The Bull" Stamboli, losing via disqualification to Tommy Dreamer.
+After the WWF was renamed to World Wrestling Entertainment in May 2002, Hugger returned to WWE television on the June 30, 2002 episode of Sunday Night Heat under the ring name Johnny "The Bull" Stamboli, losing via disqualification to Tommy Dreamer.
 On the July 15 episode of Raw, Stamboli won the Hardcore Championship, his first title in WWE, from Bradshaw.
 Bradshaw would, however, regain the title from Hugger later that night.
-On the July 29 episode of Raw, Stamboli won the Hardcore Title once again after pinning Jeff Hardy, but lost the title a few seconds later to Tommy Dreamer.
+On the July 29 episode of Raw, Stamboli won the Hardcore Championship once again after pinning Jeff Hardy, but lost the title a few seconds later to Tommy Dreamer.
 Following this, he became a mainstay on Heat and would later turn face due to fan reaction in late September 2002.

 On February 13, 2003, Stamboli was moved to the SmackDown! brand and became a heel again when he allied with Nunzio and Chuck Palumbo to attack Rikishi.
-Together, the trio became The Full Blooded Italians.
-The FBI would go on to wrestle throughout 2003 and early 2004 before disbanding on March 22, 2004 when Palumbo was moved to the Raw brand.
+Together, the trio became the Full Blooded Italians.
+The FBI would go on to wrestle throughout 2003 and early 2004 before disbanding on March 22, 2004, when Palumbo was moved to the Raw brand.
 Stamboli and Nunzio continued to team together until he was released from his WWE contract on November 4.

 All Japan Pro Wrestling (2004–2005)

 Following his release from WWE, Hugger began wrestling for the Japanese All Japan Pro Wrestling promotion after his friend Troy Endres, who was portraying a fake Great Muta, retired after tearing both of his anterior cruciate ligaments and nominated Hugger as his replacement.
-Hugger donned a mask and adopted the character of GREAT MUTA, losing to the real Great Muta at The Unchained World on December 5, 2004 in the Ryōgoku Kokugikan in Tokyo.
+Hugger donned a mask and adopted the character of GREAT MUTA, losing to the real Great Muta at The Unchained World on December 5, 2004, in the Ryōgoku Kokugikan in Tokyo.

-On January 2, 2005 in the Korakuen Hall in Tokyo, Hugger dropped his Great Muta character and formed a stable with Taru known as the Voodoo Murders.
+On January 2, 2005, in the Korakuen Hall in Tokyo, Hugger dropped his Great Muta character and formed a stable with Taru known as the Voodoo Murders.
 The Voodoo Murders, who declared that they wished to destroy AJPW, eventually expanded to include several other WCW and WWE alumni, including Chuck Palumbo.